Wilson High School (Pennsylvania): Wilson Senior High School Marching Band

 Organized in the fall of 1964, the Wilson Senior High School Marching Band went on to win numerous local, state, mid-Atlantic, national, and international music competitions from the late 1960s through the early 1980s under its leader Frank J. Ferraro, representing the Commonwealth of Pennsylvania at the National AAA Championship (1967), Indianapolis 500 Festival in Indianapolis, Indiana (1969), International Band Festival in Toledo, Ohio (1970), Miss America pageant parades (1970, 1972), Festival of the States National Championships in St. Petersburg, Florida (1971, 1977, 1983), North American Championship Field Contest (1972, 1973), Sun Festival in Myrtle Beach, South Carolina (1972, 1974), Winchester VA Shenandoah Apple Blossom Festival (1982) and the Festival of the Colonies in Allentown, Pennsylvania (1976), which commemorated the bicentennial anniversary of the United States.
 In addition, the band has appeared at multiple professional sports venues since its early years, including halftime performances at Philadelphia Eagles and New York Jets football games.
-The ensemble's parent support group, known as the Wilson Band Aides, has raised financial support for the ensemble's travels and also sponsored the annual Sound Panorama band competition held at the high school's football stadium.
+The ensemble's parent support group, which was originally known as the Band Aides and later known as the Wilson Music Promoters, sponsored the annual Sound Panorama band competition, which was held at the high school's football stadium, and has been involved in raising financial support for the ensemble's travels since its inception.